Iterative Collaborative Filtering for Sparse Matrix Estimation: Setup

-Assume that each $u \in [n]$ is associated to a latent feature vector variable $\theta_u \sim U[0,1]$, which is drawn independently across indices $[n]$ uniformly on the unit interval.
-We shall assume that the expected data matrix can be described by the latent function $f$, i.e. $F(u,v) = f(\theta_u, \theta_v)$, where $f: [0,1]^2 \to [0,1]$ is a symmetric function.
+\paragraph{Latent Variable Model.} Assume that each $u \in [n]$ is associated to a latent feature variable $\theta_u \sim U[0,1]$, which is drawn independently across indices $[n]$ uniformly on the unit interval.
+We assume that the expected data matrix can be described by the latent function $f$, i.e. $F(u,v) = f(\theta_u, \theta_v)$, where $f: [0,1]^2 \to [0,1]$ is a symmetric bounded function.
 The symmetry assumption can be easily relaxed but is assumed for ease of notation in the analysis.
+The latent function $f$ is assumed to be fixed and independent of the dimension $n$.
+We additionally impose local neighborhood properties that are primarily used in the nearest neighbor portion of the analysis.
+We will assume that $f$ is Lipschitz, but this assumption can be relaxed as discussed in Section \ref{sec:lvm_disc}.